axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

     - Permission to delete a dynamic role

 - _`RoleMove`
-    - Permission to ....
+    - Permission to move role (select the parent role)

 - _`RoleReadAll`
-    - Permission to
+    - Permission to see all roles

     - **Default assignment**: :guilabel:`Everybody`

 - _`DocumentRead`
-    - Permission to
+    - Permission to see all documents

 - _`DocumentWrite`
     - Permission to update, delete documents